 - Thinking more clearly and more critically

-Famous Music Intelligence Person: Yo-Yo Ma
+Music Intelligence: Yo-Yo Ma

+Yo-Yo Ma began playing the cello at age four and six months later he was playing Bach suites.
 While at Harvard University, Ma realized how important music was to him and he pursued it exclusively.
 Today, he is internationally recognized as one of the greatest cellists in the world.

 Other Music Intelligent People